flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 To hear what the Big Bang sounds like,

-please click here (http://staff.washington.edu/seymour/BigBangSound_2.wav) .
+please click here (staff.washington.edu/seymour/BigBangSound_2.wav) .

-Interplanetary Internet:
+Interplanetary Internet

-NASA Successfully Tests First Deep Space Internet (http://www.nasa.gov/):
+NASA Successfully Tests First Deep Space Internet (www.nasa.gov/):

 Sending emails from one star to another, or browsing web pages from other worlds would definitely make the Internet more interesting than it is today.
 NASA has successfully tested the first deep space communications network modeled on the Internet.
 NASA's engineers used software called Disruption-Tolerant Networking (DTN) to transmit dozens of space images to and from a NASA spacecraft located about 20 million miles from Earth.
 More

-3-D Printers: Machines That Can Print More Machines:
+3-D Printers: Machines That Can Print More Machines

 Print Your Own Printer:

 Fabbers (3D printers or rapid prototyping machines) are a new generation of machines that can build 3D objects, including electronic components like TV remote controls, by depositing materials drop by drop and layer by layer according to a set of instructions programmed into their internal memory.
 The materials used will be stored in special compartments just like ink cartridges in ordinary printers.
-Normal printers print out one layer of ink, while 3-D printers carry on printing more layers until the print out become a solid 3-D object.
+Normal printers print out one layer of ink, while 3-D printers carry on printing more layers until the print out becomes a solid 3-D object.

 The technology is set to revolutionise the world because it allows ordinary people the ability to print and thus manufacture complex objects and devices that would normally take special resources, tools and skills and would cost a lot of money.